 This turtle does not bask as much as other turtles, but still likes the option.
 Therefore a basking spot of about 90°F should be offered.

-Like all turtles, a UVB lamp should be available to help them absorb nutrients.
+Like all turtles that stay small, a UVB lamp should be available to help them absorb nutrients.
 Keep the water temperature between 72°F and 78°F and you should have a happy turtle.